Tycho10101/Simple-File-Server/README.md

-# Simple-File-Server
+# Simple File Server
-A simple file server made in node.js
+A simple file server made in node.js.

 ### Functions:
-- Send: Uploads files to server
+- Send: Uploads files to server.
-- Grab: Downloads files from server
+- Grab: Downloads files from server.
-- Dir: See files uploaded by user
+- Dir: See files uploaded by user.

 ### Documentation:
-WIP
+You can find the documentation [here](documentation.md).